n2k/dockpeek/README.md

 <br>
 <br>

 **Dockpeek** is a lightweight, self-hosted Docker dashboard that provides instant visibility and access to your containerized services through a clean, intuitive interface.
-Supporting both local Docker sockets and remote hosts via `socket-proxy`, it simplifies management of multiple Docker environments from a single centralized location.
+Supporting both local Docker sockets and remote hosts via `socket-proxy`, it simplifies management of multiple Docker environments from a single, centralized location.

-All exposed ports are displayed in an organized table with one-click access, including automatically detected addresses from Traefik labels.
-Dockpeek also features **image update monitoring** to alert you when newer versions of your container images become available, helping keep your infrastructure current and secure.
+All exposed ports are displayed in an organized table with one-click access, including automatically detected hostnames from Traefik labels.
+Dockpeek also features **image update monitoring** to alert you when newer versions of your container images become available, helping you keep your infrastructure current and secure.

 ## Key Features

-- **Port Mapping Overview** – View all running containers and their published ports at a glance
+  - **Port Mapping Overview** – View all running containers and their published ports at a glance.
-- **Traefik Integration** – Dedicated column displaying container addresses from Traefik labels
+  - **Traefik Integration** – See container addresses from Traefik labels in a dedicated column.
-- **One-Click Access** – Launch containerized web applications instantly with direct URL links
+  - **One-Click Access** – Launch containerized web applications instantly with direct URL links.
-- **Multi-Host Management** – Monitor multiple Docker hosts and sockets from a unified dashboard
+  - **Multi-Host Management** – Monitor multiple Docker hosts from a unified dashboard.
-- **Zero Configuration** – Automatic container detection with no setup required
+  - **Zero Configuration** – Detects containers automatically with no setup required.
-- **Image Update Monitoring** – Stay informed about available updates for your container images
+  - **Image Update Monitoring** – Stay informed about available updates for your container images.
-- **Smart Label Support** – Enhanced control with custom labels:
+  - **Smart Label Support** – Enhance control with custom container labels:
-  - `dockpeek.https` – Force HTTPS protocol for specific ports
+      - `dockpeek.https` – Force HTTPS protocol for specific ports.
-  - `dockpeek.link` – Make container names clickable links
+      - `dockpeek.link` – Make container names clickable links.
       - `dockpeek.ports` – Add custom ports to display alongside detected ports
-  - `dockpeek.tags` – Organize and categorize containers with custom tags
+      - `dockpeek.tags` – Organize and categorize containers with custom tags.
-- **Mobile-Responsive** – Full functionality across smartphones, tablets, and desktop devices
+  - **Mobile-Responsive** – Enjoy full functionality across smartphones, tablets, and desktops.

 <br>